Some links in this article are affiliate links, which means I earn from qualifying purchases.

 Your choice of lifting shoes has a huge impact on the success or failure of your technique.

 So what is the best high top lifting shoe?
-The NoBull High Top Trainers is my top pick for the best high top lifting shoe (click for today’s price on Rogue Fitness).
+The NoBull High Top Trainers are my top pick for the best high top lifting shoe.
 It is built with proprietary SuperFabric technology, which offers a breathable, lightweight, and waterproof outer-sole.
-It’s also abrasion-proof, meaning the shoe is highly durable and can withstand extreme wear and tear.
-Lastly, I found the NoBull High Top Trainer to be extremely comfortable to wear both in the gym and on an everyday basis.
+It’s also abrasion-proof, so it can withstand wear and tear.
+Lastly, I found it to be comfortable in the gym and out.

 If you want to know more about the best high top lifting shoes and how to pick the ideal one for your needs, keep on reading!